fnf-org/TicketBooth/README.md

     single system if you're developing other projects on different Ruby versions) is to use [rbenv](https://github.com/sstephenson/rbenv/).
-    However, if you have a clean system and don't intend on doing anything except do Cloudwatch development on it, you can get away with upgrading your system-wide Ruby.
+    However, if you have a clean system and don't intend on doing anything except do HelpingCulture development on it, you can get away with upgrading your system-wide Ruby.

-  * Install Bundler, which manages the gems (Ruby libraries) that Cloudwatch
-    uses: `gem install bundler`
+  * Install Bundler, which manages the gems (Ruby libraries) that HelpingCulture uses: `gem install bundler`

   * Install all gem dependencies using Bundler: `bundle install`

   * Install Postgres 9.1.3; you can check this by running `psql --version`

-  * Create a database user for the Cloudwatch Rails application to use when connecting to Postgres.
+  * Create a database user for the HelpingCulture Rails application to use when connecting to Postgres.
 Connect as the `postgres` (or whatever user has admin privileges) user using the `psql` utility, and then run:
     `CREATE ROLE app WITH CREATEDB LOGIN PASSWORD 'dev_password';`